 Source: Hardy Oil and Gas

-The KGV-D3-W1 exploration well is located in water depth of 1,653 meters.
+The KGV-D3-W1 exploration well recommenced drilling on August 10, 2010 using the Transocean rig Frontier 534 in a water depth of 1,653 meters.
 The target depth of the well, which aims to explore the hydrocarbon potential of Mio-Pliocene sands, is 3,514 meters MD.

 The D3 license is located in the Krishna Godavari Basin on the East Coast of India and covers an area of approximately 3,288 square kilometers.
-Hardy Oil and Gas holds a 10 percent participating interest in the block, with Reliance Industries Limited holding 90 percent as operator.
+Hardy holds a 10 percent participating interest in the block, with Reliance Industries Limited holding 90 percent as operator.